-An in-home display unit that when installed in relation to any sensing apparatus in residential premises provides information on the total electricity consumption of the residential premises directly to the consumer, and when tested in a manner approved by us that:

-- determines electricity consumption information from the sensing apparatus at least every 30 seconds - stores electricity energy consumption information from the previous 45 days - displays to the consumer (or relays to a device that displays to the consumer) in a numerical format and non-numerical format and in a manner that allows the consumer to easily distinguish between low and high consumption the: - electricity energy consumption information from the previous 45 days in intervals no longer than one hour per day of information displayed and one day per week of information displayed - the average total household electrical power consumption (in Watts) for the displayed period, which must be updated at least every 30 seconds - the total household electricity energy consumption (in kWh) for the displayed period and the cost of that consumption, which must be updated at least every 30 seconds - displays to the consumer (or relays to a device that does this) the tariff (in cost per unit of energy consumed) and the total cost of electricity consumed for the period displayed - permanently erases all consumption and tariff information held by the product including information entered by the consumer - has an average electric power consumption of not more than 0.6 Watts when operating under normal circumstances - provides electricity energy consumption information that is accurate to within 5% of actual electricity consumption - if battery powered, uses a battery that has a manufacturer's rated lifetime of at least 5 years when operating under normal circumstances - uses, for its communications with the sensing apparatus and any display device, an encrypted communication protocol that is approved by the ESC - is listed on our Register of Products by the time VEECs are created.

-- Training/licensing Installers must be appropriately trained: - on the functionality and limitations of the IHD unit that they are installing. - in the correct and safe installation of the IHD unit they are installing, including training to ensure that transmitter device is secured in a location which allows for
+Requirements Description purge or reset the IHD units at the point of installation to make sure the meter data of previous occupants is not disclosed.
+Product criteria An in-home display unit that when installed in relation to any sensing apparatus in residential premises provides information on the total electricity consumption of the residential premises directly to the consumer, and when tested in a manner approved by us that: determines electricity consumption information from the sensing apparatus at least every 30 seconds stores electricity energy consumption information from the previous 45 days displays to the consumer (or relays to a device that displays to the consumer) in a numerical format and non-numerical format and in a manner that allows the consumer to easily distinguish between low and high consumption the: electricity energy consumption information from the previous 45 days in intervals no longer than one hour per day of information displayed and one day per week of information displayed the average total household electrical power consumption (in Watts) for the displayed period, which must be updated at least every 30 seconds the total household electricity energy consumption, which must be updated at least every 30 seconds displays to the consumer (or relays to a device that does this) the tariff (in cost per unit of energy consumption and tariff information held by the product including information entered by the consumer has an average electric power consumption of not more than 0.6 Watts when operating under normal circumstances provides electricity energy consumption information that is accurate to within 5% of actual electricity consumption if battery powered, uses a battery that has a manufacturer's rated lifetime of at least 5 years when operating under normal circumstances uses, for its communications with the sensing apparatus and any display device, an encrypted communication protocol that is approved by the ESC is listed on our Register of Products by the time VEECs are created.
+Training/licensing Installers must be appropriately trained: on the functionality and limitations of the IHD unit that they are installing. in the correct and safe installation of the IHD unit they are installing, including training to ensure that transmitter device is secured in a location which allows for